simesy/drupalcaas-deprecated/web/modules/custom/entityitems/README.md

 do with a "field_collections" approach to "sub items" but that the solutions available for this can create a lot of abstraction.

-Say if you have "Cards" component, and multiple "Card items", what will those sub items have?
+Say, if you have "Cards" component, and multiple "Card items", what fields will those sub items have?
 Subtitle, body, link.
 Maybe some media.
-In a component based approach these fields are always the same.
+It's usually the same stuff every time in a component based approach.

-The is module just provides a generic field with a bunch of standard elements which you can switch on and off.
+The is module just provides a generic compound field with a bunch of standard elements which you can switch on and off.

 The result is neatness in:
 - tables